-Flower therapy is one of the most natural and universal ways we express feelings of happiness, congratulations, sympathy, love and friendship with each other.
-Whether enjoying a single wildflower, a grand bouquet, or a dose of a medicinal flower remedy or essence, these gifts of nature have the power to heal, inspire, and touch our hearts.
+Flower therapy is one of the most natural and universal ways we express feelings and heal through the power of plants.
+With the help of flowers we offer happiness, congratulations, sympathy, love and friendship with each other.
+Whether a single wildflower, a grand bouquet, or a dose of a medicinal flower remedy or essence, these gifts of nature have the power to heal, inspire, and touch our hearts.

 We are instinctively drawn to flowers.
 Young children, with no judgments of weed or flower, naturally gravitate to cheery yellow dandelions.
 They pick them by the fistful as springtime bouquets for moms and loved ones.